blockchain/My-Wallet-V3-Frontend/README.md

 Visit [localhost:3012](http://localhost:3012/).

-You need to disable your browser CORS security for the time being, e.g. with this [Chrome plugin](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en-US).
+If you use the mock (see below) it will work out of the box.
+If you want to use it with real bitcoins then you need to disable your browser CORS security (for the time being), e.g. with this [Chrome plugin](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en-US).
+You'll see a red icon with CORS.
+Click on it to make it green.
+Click on it again before you visit your banks website...

 ## Usage